Law Enforcement

 Duty to Intervene

 Lexipol has long included duty to intercede in its Use of Force Policy, focusing on two essential elements—stopping unreasonable force from happening and reporting it afterwards, even if the second officer was not able to intervene.
-In the spirit of continuous quality improvement, in July 2020 Lexipol expanded the duty to intercede to situations where a law enforcement officer observes unreasonable force by any other law enforcement officer, within or outside the agency, as well as by members of the agency.
+Lexipol expanded the duty to intercede in July 2020 to include situations where a law enforcement officer observes unreasonable force by any other law enforcement officer, within or outside the agency, as well as by members of the agency.
 This language goes beyond current case law requirements while taking into account the realities of policing.
 Lexipol policy also requires any member who witnesses an unreasonable use of force, regardless of whether an intercession occurred, “to promptly report these observations to a supervisor.”
+The purpose of prompt reporting is to ensure supervisory review of the incident and to foster responsive training and/or discipline when warranted.
 Lexipol also added a section to advise officers that other officers may have additional information and different perspectives of the ongoing situation, and to consider these possibilities when deciding whether to intervene.

 Learn More